Learn how to paint wood furniture like a professional with these simple painting tips.

 Painting a piece of furniture can be a messy affair.
 To avoid getting your home looking like a construction site, drape plastic sheets on your floor, walls and tables, and secure it with painter’s tape.
 Lay a drop cloth over the plastic sheets in places where you will be walking.
 Furniture like floor lamps and rugs are advised to be removed from the room.
 Remember to also remove any hardware from the furniture before you start.

-Next, use a clean, damp cloth to wipe down the surface of the wooden furniture to remove dust and dirt.
+Next, use a clean, damp cloth to wipe down the wooden surfaces to remove dust and dirt.

 The key to a smooth paint job lies in this step.
 Sand the wooden surface with a sanding sponge or a fine-grit (go for #220) sandpaper.
 For a surface with knots, sand them until they’re even.
 Then, vacuum the residual grit and give it a good wipe down one more time before proceeding to the next step.